theicfire/makefiletutorial/src/index.md

    command
 ```

-- The *targets* are file names, seperated by spaces.
+- The *targets* are file names, separated by spaces.
 Typically, there is only one per rule.
 - The *commands* are a series of steps typically used to make the target(s).
 These *need to start with a tab character*, not spaces.
-- The *prerequisites* are also file names, seperated by spaces.
+- The *prerequisites* are also file names, separated by spaces.
 These files need to exist before the commands for the target are run.
 These are also called *dependencies*

 ## Beginner Examples
-The following Makefile has three seperate *rules*.
+The following Makefile has three separate *rules*.
 When you run `make blah` in the terminal, it will build a program called `blah` in a series of steps:
 - Make is given `blah` as the target, so it first searches for this target
 - `blah` requires `blah.o`, so make searches for the `blah.o` target
 - `blah.o` requires `blah.c`, so make searches for the `blah.c` target